amita-shukla/blog-1/content/posts/2024-06-15--spring-design-patterns/index.md

 ### Spring AOP using Proxy Pattern

-A proxy is anything that acts as in replresents anything else.
+A proxy is anything that represents anything else.
 Most commonly we use it for Proxy Servers - which is basically a server that acts as an intermediary between a client and another server - provding security, privacy or performance.

 #### Proxy Pattern
 A proxy pattern is applied when we want to impersonate a class to add more things on top of what it does.
 Suppose, a function is compute heavy, and you would like it to only run when its value is not already cached.
 In that case, we use proxy pattern to add caching capability to it.